 The quotes you share on Instagram can be created by your content writers or someone else outside of your company.
 In the latter case, your graphic must credit the original speaker of the quote.

 The frequency may be limited to weekends or once a day after business hours.
-The quote must definitely inspire your followers to achieve something and it should be related to your niche.
+The quote must inspire your followers to achieve something and it should be related to your niche.

 Want to see how it’s done?
 Foodpanda is one of my favorite brands to follow for content marketing.
 Their quotes and posts are always relevant and fun.